hristo-vrigazov/CarND-Vehicle-Detection/README.md

 per step (see the `find_cars_bounding_boxes` in `utils.pyy`).
 I choose these values as a tradeoff between speed and precision.
 In the end, the search takes approximately 1FPS, which is still very slow.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-I optimized the performance of the classifier by searching at an optimal number of scales, to retain reasonable accuracy and speed.
+I optimized the performance of the classifier by cropping the part of the image that has only the sky and also searching at an optimal number of scales, to retain reasonable accuracy and speed.
 Here is how the classifier performs on the test images.
-As can be seen from the test images below though, some price is paid, as one of the images missed the car, because the car in the image was not at a suitable case.
+As can be seen from the test images below though, some price is paid, as one of the images missed the car, because the car in the image was not at a suitable scale.
 Also, there are still some small false positives.

 ![alt text][test1]